centiservice/mats3_site/_pages/about.md

 ## Interservice Communications

-However, when going down into protocols for communication, I basically found that most recommendations, at least most practice, was using blocking comms, typically over HTTP.
+However, when going down into protocols for communication, I found that most recommendations, at least most practice, was using blocking comms, typically over HTTP.

-_Service-Oriented Architecture_ became all the rage, using XML and SOAP and WSDL, and even though this supposedly supported asynchronous modes, even sending messages over SMTP, this was never utilized: Every single application used HTTP.
+_Service-Oriented Architecture_ became all the rage, using XML and SOAP and WSDL, and even though this supposedly supported asynchronous modes, even sending messages over SMTP, this was never utilized: In practice, all applications used HTTP.
 Then SOA got out of favour due to its complexity.
 As a tangent, I would argue that it was also due to immaturity on several levels.
 The software solutions were clumsy and error prone, and the generated schemas and messages were hellish to read.
 But more importantly, "granularity killed SOA": People forgot about the 8 fallacies of distributed computing.
 In particular, since it was instance oriented, developers were prone to first do `remoteUser.getFirstname()`, and then `remoteUser.getLastname()`.
 The result was pure molasses.
 And that is just due to a few of the fallacies.